carlosuperb/PIXEL-T2I/README.md

   backend for model inference and demonstration.

 - **`reports/`**
-  Project reports, evaluation results, and figures used for analysis and coursework documentation.
+  Project reports, evaluation results, and figures used for experimental analysis and reporting.

 - **`assets/`**
   Static visual assets used for README and project documentation.